markroyer/java-pendulum-simulations/README.md

 # java-pendulum-simulations

-A pendulum simulation program written in Java using Java3d.
+This Android App is currently a proof-of-concept program that simulates a pendulum in Java using Java3d.